WisTex/php-integrating-scripts-example/README.md

 #### Amusing Accidental Definition

-The acronym accidentally spells out "pis&eacute;" which happens to be approrpiate.
+The acronym accidentally spells out "pis&eacute;" which happens to be appropriate.

 Pis&eacute; - NOUN
 1. Building material of stiff clay or earth, forced into forms that are removed as it hardens.